zachary-krepelka/interpreter/README.md

-# Lisp Interpreter Written in Java
+# Lisp Interpreter

-This was my data-structures project from a year ago.
+This was my data structures project from a year ago.
 I'm refactoring it and writing documentation.
 It's still a work in progress.
 To start a REPL, use the command `java -jar Interpreter.jar [OPTIONS]`.
 To execute a file, use the command `java -jar Interpreter.jar [FILE] [OPTIONS]`.
+Examples of supported functionality will be found in the `tst` folder.

 # Options